-- There’s usually a discount if you rent for more than a week.
-Also, you can find better daily rates and deals from September to May when there’s a low number of tourists.
+Tips: There’s usually a discount if you rent for more than a week.
+Also, you can find better daily rates and deals during the off-season from September to May.

 What is the best car to rent in Iceland?

-However, if you plan to visit highlands such as the Northern regions or F-roads, you’ll surely need a 4WD vehicle.
+If you plan to explore the highlands, such as the Northern regions or even the F-roads, a 4-wheel-drive vehicle is a must-have.

 Should I rent a car in the winter?

-Also, please note that some roads in Iceland in the winter are closed for days due to snowstorms and harsh environments.
+Additionally, some roads in Northern Iceland can be closed for days during the winter due to snowstorms and other extreme weather conditions.